Nav Jivan Hospital

 Struggling to Breathe

 Snakebite is just one of many medical conditions that makes breathing difficult if not impossible.
 But it is one of the more deadly.
 Recently, two patients with poisonous viper bites came to Nav Jivan Hospital for treatment.
-Despite Anti-Snake Venom being administered and the patients being ventilated, they both died.
+Despite anti-snake venom being administered and the patients being ventilated, they both died.
 What they really needed was high pressure ventilation, but there is no full-fledged adult ventilator for 200 km in any direction.
 This means that 5 million people do not have access to high pressure ventilation when they need it.
 A low-end adult ventilator costs $9,450, an enormous sum for a missionary hospital.
-If you would like to contribute to this need, go to our website and click on Nav Jivan Hospital in the drop-down menu.
+If you would like to contribute to this need, go to our donation page and click on Nav Jivan Hospital in the drop-down menu.

 Medical Camp Treats Many